-- Long-term relationships between nonprofits and companies lead to ongoing partnerships and corporate sponsorships for the nonprofit’s events and programs.
+- Long-term relationships between nonprofits and companies lead to ongoing partnerships.
+When multiple employees give to the same nonprofit, leadership may be inspired to take their support to the next level with corporate sponsorships for the nonprofit’s events and programs.

-When companies do everything they can to encourage employees to participate in workplace giving programs, nonprofits will get more than just monetary support.
-They’ll become part of a larger community that helps them reach their goals and keeps their organization running.
+When companies do everything they can to encourage employees to participate in workplace giving programs, nonprofits gain more than just monetary support.
+They’ll become part of a larger community that helps them reach their goals.

 - Employees give to reputable charities.
 One of the benefits of workplace giving—especially for employees—is that they can be certain they’re giving to reputable organizations.
-Generally, workplace giving programs carefully screen the nonprofits that participate according to strict guidelines.
+Generally, workplace giving programs screen the nonprofits that are allowed to participate.
 This means employees can rest assured their donations are going to a good cause.

 - Employees give in smaller increments.
 Employees who might not be able to donate a large sum at once can benefit from automatic payroll deductions.
-The smaller amounts deducted from each paycheck will add up over time, and when paired with a matching gift from their employer, they can make a real impact.
+The smaller amounts deducted from each paycheck will add up over time, and, when paired with a matching gift from their employer, add up to make a real impact.

 - Employees make a larger impact overall.
-Even if employees are only able to donate in small increments, their gifts combine with thousands of employees across the country to those nonprofits.
-That money is also unrestricted—meaning it’s not meant for a specific purpose and can be used in any way by the organization.
-The fewer restrictions in place, the greater the impact.
+Even if employees are only able to donate in small increments, their gifts combine with those of thousands of employees across the country.
+These donations are also unrestricted, meaning nonprofits can use them however they see fit to continue fulfilling their mission.

 There are many reasons why workplace giving matters, and for employees, being able to donate effectively to worthy causes is a big one.

-For companies, implementing and keeping up with their workplace giving programs is crucial to their success.
-If a company doesn’t have a set process in place for tracking matching gifts, volunteer grant requests, payroll deduction options, and other components of their giving programs, those tasks can quickly become tedious and disorganized.
+For companies, reporting tools are crucial to their workplace giving programs’ success.
+If a company doesn’t have a set process in place for tracking matching gifts, volunteer grant requests, payroll deduction options, and other components of their giving programs, measuring what impact the company has made becomes challenging.